Blessedsarah/Blessedsarah/README.md

 - 👋 Hi, I’m @Blessedsarah
-- 👀 I’m interested in Data Analytics
+- 👀 I make sense out of data
+- 😄I have hands-on experience in data extraction, cleaning, modeling, data analysis and visualization
+- ⚡My proficiency in Excel, Power BI, and database management tools (SQL Server and PostgreSQL) enables me to efficiently manipulate and analyze data to deliver valuable outcomes.
-- 🌱 I’m currently learning Data analysis with SQL on Coursera
+- 🌱 I’m currently interning with InternPulse in the Data Anlytics Track
 - 💞️ I’m looking to collaborate on Data analysis project
 - 📫 How to reach me - blessedsarahomolola@gmail.com
 - 😄 Pronouns: Her